andyrutkowskiucla/muralsofTEMPLATE/README.md

 This repository provides a basic template for building your own website for documenting murals.
 After you have forked this repo make sure to switch to gh-pages for your source.

+Basically this contains the structure for creating and maintaining a simple website as well as files and other content for a project.
+To customize this for your own needs you can edit the following files:

+index.html

+about.html

+data.html

+map.html

+contact.html

+and the README.md

 What do you need?

 1. A dataset of murals to put into google sheets.
 Go out and take your own pictures.
 Find murals online or at a library.
 It doesn't matter.
 You just need a few murals to get started.
 No murals in your town?
 Go out and find places that you want to see murals!